RuochenProGH/MahjongTengoku/README.md

-# mahjongtengoku
+# Mahjong Tengoku
-This is the beginning of mahjong heaven!
+This is the beginning of Mahjong heaven!